mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 from a menu) and have the vehicle carry them there.
-So long as the skimmers remain close together, discomfort is kept to a minimum, although it is customary to tie the skimmers’ basic communication systems together so the family can chat or sing hymns to their ancestors to keep fear at bay.
+So long as the skimmers remain close together, discomfort is kept to a minimum, although it is customary to tie the skimmers' basic communication systems together so the family can chat or sing hymns to their ancestors to keep fear at bay.